-Espresso machines are designed to give you coffee shop quality cups of espresso at home.
+Espresso machines are designed to give you a coffee shop quality cup of espresso at home.
 They can save you a significant amount of money, in addition to the convenience of not having to run to a coffee shop.

 Best Espresso Machines

 The Sowtech Espresso Machine has a compact design making it a great addition for smaller kitchens without a lot of counter space.
 It is very easy to use, with a single knob and an indicator light controlling most of the work.
 In 2001, Sowtech received a patent for its innovative design, and by 2005 it has received over 30 international patents.

 This machine also has a steam selector, accurate temperature control and a removable drip catcher to make cleaning easy.
 It’s 3.5 bar pressure can handle 1 to 4 espressos at once, and the easy pour cup is marked so you know exactly how much to serve each time.
 Sowtech also has an arm for frothing your milk on top of the cappuccinos and lattes.
 For these reasons, it’s out #1 pick.

 2. De Longhi EC 155 15 Bar Pump Espresso and Cappuccino Maker

 De Longhi EC 155 is an affordable and popular espresso machine that accepts both ground coffee or coffee pods thanks to the patented dual function filter holder.
 This machine also primes itself, which means you won’t have to do any start up preparation.

 It has 2 different thermostats so you can separately control the water temperature and steam pressure.
 The water tank is also easy to remove and refill, and it keeps your water level visible so you can always know when to refill.

 3. Breville Nespresso BNE 800BSSUSC Nespresso Creatista